General Settings for the Amelia WordPress Booking Plugin

 Redirect URL After Appointment

-This option allows you to set the URL on which the customers will be redirected once they schedule the appointment.
+This option allows you to set the URL to which the customers will be redirected once they schedule an appointment.
 If you don’t set it once your customers click on the Finish button they will be back on the first booking step.

 With this setting you can set the path where you want attachments to be saved (if you use the Attachment custom field).
 If you leave this field empty, all attachments will be uploaded to the WordPress ‘uploads’ folder.

 This option is made if you want to use Google reCAPTCHA to prevent bots from booking appointments.
 Once you enable this option you will see three other options that will be explained below.

 In order to use reCAPTCHA in our plugin you need to sign up for an API key pair for your site here.
 The API key pair has site key and secret key which you need to copy and paste into our two fields below called “Google reCAPTCHA Site Key” and “Google reCAPTCHA Secret Key”.
 Beside these two options you will also see the option “Add “Invisible Google reCaptcha”.
 This option allows you to set a smaller reCaptcha without a checkbox field in the lower right corner of the booking form.
 Customers will still be checked just faster and if you have lots of custom fields then this kind of a reCaptcha will more suit you since it won’t take up much space.